Home / Toolbox Talks / Fatigue Management Toolbox Talk

 1. Schedule Regular Breaks

-Short breaks throughout the day help workers rest and recharge, reducing the effects of physical exhaustion.
+Short breaks throughout the day help workers rest and recharge, reducing the effects of physical exhaustion and enhancing a person’s ability to perform.
 OSHA’s rest break guidelines emphasize the importance of periodic recovery time.

-Dehydration worsens fatigue, especially in hot weather.
+Fatigue increases with dehydration, especially in hot weather.
 Ensuring workers drink enough water can help maintain energy levels and prevent heat-related exhaustion.
 The National Institute for Occupational Safety and Health (NIOSH) provides hydration recommendations for physically demanding jobs.
+A better diet can also help workers maintain energy levels and recover quickly/

 1. Rotate Tasks to Prevent Repetitive Strain